alvaropenaleon/visualisation-for-advanced-biodiversity-monitoring-using-ai-driven-acoustic-technology/README.md

 );
 ```

-> Some deployments enable **continuous aggregates** for heavy rollups such as daily species counts.
+> Deployments enable **continuous aggregates** for heavy rollups such as daily species counts.

 ## Optional ingestion paths